History of climate change policy and politics: Development of political concern

+Anthropogenic global warming—not global cooling or "imminent ice ages"—dominated peer-reviewed literature in the 1970s, contrary to false claims that climate science subsequently reversed its consensus.

 James Hansen testifying about climate change before United States Congress in 1988.

 In the mid-1970s, climate change shifted from a solely scientific issue to a point of political concern.
-The formal political discussion of global environment began in June 1972 with the UN Conference on the Human Environment (UNCHE) in Stockholm.
+The formal political discussion of the global environment began in June 1972 with the UN Conference on the Human Environment (UNCHE) in Stockholm.
 The UNCHE identified the need for states to work cooperatively to solve environmental issues on a global scale.

 The first World Climate Conference in 1979 framed climate change as a global political issue, giving way to similar conferences in 1985, 1987, and 1988.
 In 1985, the Advisory Group on Greenhouse Gases (AGGG) was formed to offer international policy recommendations regarding climate change and global warming.
 At the Toronto Conference on the Changing Atmosphere in 1988, climate change was suggested to be almost as serious as nuclear war and early targets for emission reductions were discussed.

 The United Nations Environmental Programme (UNEP) and the World Meteorological Organisation (WMO) jointly established the Intergovernmental Panel on Climate Change (IPCC) in 1988.
 A succession of political summits in 1989, namely the Francophone Summit in Dakar, the Small Island States meeting, the G7 Meeting, the Commonwealth Summit, and the Non-Aligned Meeting, addressed climate change as a global political issue.

 Partisan division

 National political divides on the seriousness of climate change consistently correlate with political ideology, with right-wing opinion being more negative.

 In the late 2000s, the political discourse regarding climate change policy became increasingly polarising.
 In the United States, the political right has largely opposed climate policy while the political left has favoured progressive action to address environmental anomalies.
 In a 2016 study, Dunlap, McCright, and Yarosh note the 'escalating polarisation of environmental protection and climate change' discourse in the USA.
 In 2020, the partisan gap in public opinion regarding the importance of climate change policy was the widest in history.
 The Pew Research Center found that, in 2020, 78% of Democrats and 21% of Republicans in the USA saw climate policy as a top priority to be addressed by the President and Congress.

 In Europe, there is growing tension between right-wing interest in migration and left-wing climate advocacy as primary political concerns.
 The validity of climate change research and climate change denial have also become partisan issues in the United States.
-However in the United Kingdom the right-wing Conservative Party set one of the first net zero goals in the world in 2019.
+However, in the United Kingdom the right-wing Conservative Party set one of the first net zero goals in the world in 2019.